Before you begin your International Money Transfer you need to make sure you have a few important pieces of information.

 If you can’t find the payee you’re after, or you have a lot of saved payees, you can use the search bar to find the one you want.

 The money you’re sending overseas will be sent in the currency you have chosen.
-The dropdown will only display currencies that can be processed by ANZ Internet Banking.
+The 'Send' dropdown box will only display currencies that can be processed via ANZ Internet Banking.

 Select which currency you’d like to use to calculate the amount of money you’re going to send.

-This feature makes it easier for you to understand how much you’re sending.
-It has no effect on the currency selected in the Send dropdown.
+This feature makes it easier for you to understand how much you’re sending (the transfer amount).
+It has no effect on the currency selected in the 'Send' dropdown box.

 Enter your transfer amount.